google/clusterfuzzlite/docs/overview.md

 referring to a sanitizer when giving input to ClusterFuzzLite, ASan is `address`, UBSan is `ubsan` and MSan is `memory`.

 With that, you have enough background to build fuzzers for ClusterFuzzLite.
+Continue on to [Build Integration] for directions.

 [Fuzzing]: https://en.wikipedia.org/wiki/Fuzzing
 [LibFuzzer]: https://llvm.org/docs/LibFuzzer.html